TOGAF Exam Preparation: 5 Key Insights

 Is the TOGAF exam hard to pass?

-The Practitioner exam (Part 2) tests whether you know which recipes to use in a hypothetical scenario, and your understanding of how to operate as a capable “chef” in the EA “kitchen.”
+• The Practitioner exam (Part 2) tests whether you know which recipes to use in a hypothetical scenario, and your understanding of how to operate as a capable "chef" in the EA "kitchen."
+You need to know what the TOGAF ADM recommends as the best way forward in eight typical situations.

 How long does TOGAF exam preparation take?

-After completing your training, you should expect to spend four to ten hours of review and study of the material.
-This varies depending on the kind of experience you bring to the training, and on your level of comfort with this type of material.
+In our TOGAF® Practitioner course, I tell students to plan for four to ten hours of review and study after the training.
+The time required varies depending on your experience and your comfort level with this type of abstract material.

+Don't Leave it Too Long.
 We recommend taking the exam about 3-5 weeks after completing the training.
+Waiting longer is likely to cost you points on the exam.

 What TOGAF content is included in the exam?

-Both exams test your understanding of about 40 enterprise architecture terms, and the key structural elements of the TOGAF Framework.
+The Foundation exam tests your understanding of about 40 enterprise architecture terms, and details of the key structural elements of the TOGAF Framework.

-These include, for example, the ADM (Architecture Development Method), the TOGAF metamodel and content framework, and the types of artifacts and deliverables that can be produced in an ADM cycle.
+These include, for example, the ADM (Architecture Development Method) and its phases, the TOGAF metamodel and content framework, and the types of artifacts and deliverables that can be produced in an ADM cycle.

-You will be expected to understand core TOGAF concepts such as Stakeholder Management, Architecture Governance, Trade-Off methods, Risk Assessment, Architecture Domains, the role of Security Architecture, Gap Analysis, and more.
+In the Practitioner exam, you are expected to understand how to apply core TOGAF concepts such as Stakeholder Management, Architecture Governance, Trade-Off methods, Risk Assessment, Architecture Domains, the role of Security Architecture, Gap Analysis, and more.

 Where is the exam given?